tlarrieu/dotfiles/README.md

 ## TODO

-- [ ] find a way to automatically apply theme in vim upon changing xrdb theme (we have to manually — althrough through a helper function — apply it)
+- [ ] find a way to automatically apply theme in nvim upon changing xrdb theme (we have to manually — although through a helper function — apply it)